Ph.D. Candidate, Chemical and Environmental Engineering, Yale University

 B.S.
 Chemical Engineering, Washington University in St. Louis

-Jay Werber is a second-year doctoral student in the Elimelech Research Group in the Department of Chemical and Environmental Engineering at Yale University.
+Jay Werber is a third year graduate student in the Elimelech Research Group in the Department of Chemical and Environmental Engineering at Yale University.
 His research is on biomimetic membranes for water desalination.